LogoLogo

 Testing the Connection

-You can now that the connection to your rollup by checking the balance:
+You can now that the connection to your rollup by for example checking your balance:

 cast balance 'your-address' --rpc-url http://your-host:8547